Synaco/prolug-linux-admin/unit2/u2_lab.md

 touch testfile1
 ls
 # What did this do?
-# It created a file called "testfile1".
+# Answer: It created a file called "testfile1".

 touch testfile{2..10}
 ls